Explorason screams as a monkey darts out of our dressing room holding onto our bag of leftover snacks from our harrowing bus trip from Tanzania.

 Kenya And World-Schooling

 Kenya and the Kenyan people have always had a huge place in our hearts.
-We are not sure if it is the friendliness of the Kenyan people or the fact it seems to have a better economy than Tanzania so it has a more westernised and progressive feel, or even that it was a British colony.
+We are not sure if it is the friendliness of the Kenyan people or the fact it seems to have a better economy than Tanzania so it has a more westernized and progressive feel, or even that it was a British colony.
 It could be a number of reasons, but it feels more like ‘home’ for us as Australians.

-We are going to take our time to slow down a bit whilst we are travelling here in this area of Kenya, and see what we discover as we do love it so much.
+We are going to take our time to slow down a bit whilst we are traveling here in this area of Kenya, and see what we discover as we do love it so much.

 We want a chance to do a bit of world-schooling once more here on the coast of Kenya too.
 Explorason last time was educated by several of the locals about marine biology in particular.
 This time we might study biology.
 I think we might study about the monkeys!?
 Here’s something we’ve already learned – Male monkeys have a bright anatomy and can have aqua blue balls that look like bright blue bird eggs!

-Very colourful and educational photographs!
+Very colorful and educational photographs!

 of our latest stay at Kenyaways here